Battle of Port Arthur: Background

-Battle
+Attack on Port Arthur

 Night attack of 8–9 February 1904

-At about 22:30 on Monday 8 February 1904, the Port Arthur attack squadron of 10 destroyers encountered patrolling Russian destroyers.
+At or around 8 February 1904, the Port Arthur attack squadron of 10 destroyers encountered patrolling Russian destroyers.
 The Russians were under orders not to initiate combat, and turned to report the contact to headquarters.
 However, as a result of the encounter, two Japanese destroyers collided and fell behind and the remainder became scattered.
-At circa 00:28 on 9 February, the first four Japanese destroyers approached the port of Port Arthur without being observed, and launched a torpedo attack against the Pallada (which was hit amidship, caught fire, and keeled over) and the Retvizan (which was holed in her bow).
+At circa 00:28 on 9 February, the first four Japanese destroyers approached the port of Port Arthur without being observed, and launched a torpedo attack against the Pallada (which was hit amidships, caught fire, and sank in shallow water) and the Retvizan (which was holed in her bow).
 The other Japanese destroyers were less successful; many of the torpedoes became caught in the extended torpedo nets which effectively prevented most of the torpedoes from striking the vitals of the Russian battleships.
 Other destroyers had arrived too late to benefit from surprise, and made their attacks individually rather than in a group.
 However, they were able to disable the most powerful ship of the Russian fleet, the battleship Tsesarevich.
 The Japanese destroyer Oboro made the last attack, around 02:00, by which time the Russians were fully awake, and their searchlights and gunfire made accurate and close range torpedo attacks impossible.

-Despite ideal conditions for a surprise attack, the results were relatively poor.
-Of the sixteen torpedoes fired, all but three either missed or failed to explode.
-But luck was against the Russians insofar as two of the three torpedoes hit their best battleships: the Retvizan and the Tsesarevich were put out of action for weeks, as was the protected cruiser Pallada.
+Of the sixteen torpedoes fired, only three hit their targets although it put the Russians' best ships out of commission for weeks, the Retvizan and the Tsesarevich.
+The protected cruiser Pallada was also hit.